kubearchive/kubearchive/DEVELOPMENT.md

 As some dependencies use the Zipkin format to send traces, we are using the Collector's zipkin receiver.

-**Note**: KubeArchive sends traces and metrics to an intermediate OpenTelemetry Collector, which sends the data to the LGTM's Collector.
+**Note**: Kronicler sends traces and metrics to an intermediate OpenTelemetry Collector, which sends the data to the LGTM's Collector.

-1. After installing KubeArchive, run:
+1. After installing Kronicler, run:
     ```bash
     bash integrations/observability/grafana/install.sh
     ```
     **Note**: Knative's APIServerSource created before applying this change do not emit traces.
-Recreate the KubeArchiveConfig to trigger the recreation of the APIServerSource.
+Recreate the KroniclerConfig to trigger the recreation of the APIServerSource.
 1. Forward the Grafana UI port to localhost:
     ```bash
     kubectl port-forward -n observability svc/grafana-lgtm 3000:3000 &